Generic Name: anagrelide hydrochloride

 Bleeding: Use of concomitant anagrelide and aspirin increased major hemorrhagic events in a postmarketing study.
 Assess the potential risks and benefits for concomitant use of anagrelide with aspirin, particularly in patients with a high risk profile for hemorrhage.

-Laboratory Tests: Anagrelide therapy requires close clinical supervision of the patient.
-While the platelet count is being lowered (usually during the first two weeks of treatment), blood counts (hemoglobin, white blood cells), and renal function (serum creatinine, BUN) should be monitored.
-Cases of clinically significant hepatotoxicity (including symptomatic ALT and AST elevations and elevations greater than three times the ULN) have been reported in post-marketing surveillance.
-Measure liver function tests (ALT, AST) before initiating anagrelide treatment and during therapy.
+Laboratory Tests: Anagrelide therapy requires close clinical supervision of the patient and laboratory monitoring, including complete blood count (hemoglobin, white blood cell, and platelet counts), assessment of renal function (serum creatinine, BUN) and electrolytes (potassium, magnesium, and calcium).
+Since cases of clinically significant hepatotoxicity (including symptomatic ALT and AST elevations and elevations greater than three times the ULN) have been reported in post-marketing surveillance, measure liver enzymes (ALT, AST) before initiating anagrelide treatment and during therapy.

 Cessation of Agrylin® Treatment: In general, interruption of anagrelide treatment is followed by an increase in platelet count.
 After sudden stoppage of anagrelide therapy, the increase in platelet count can be observed within four days.